Ghostbird/auction/README.md

 - At either control or auction page, you can start/stop the clock using the space bar and reset the clock by pressing escape.
 - At the auction page, on a mobile you can start/stop the clock using a short tap, and reset it using a long tap (>300ms)

+## Known issues

+If you run the clock to the end, it automatically stops.
+Then you'll have to press twice to restart the clock.
+The first press will still try to stop the clock.
+I know of an ugly solution, but I want an elegant one.
+I've left it like this for now.
+An auctioneer aims to avoid such _no sale_ situations anyway.

 ## Development

 1. Clone this repo